smrealms/wiki-data/rules.md

 Webboard Ban times are up to the admin/moderator who requested the ban.

-Appealing
+# Appealing

 Should a member believe that they have wrongly received a ban or points, they can request an admin (in private) to appeal their case.
 Should this appeal be granted, they will be allowed temporary access to a special area on the webboard to give their side of the case.
 Any other players who wish to give input can state it to an administrator, who may or may not allow them to give their input as well.
 Any public demands for an appeal could add on an additional penalty of 20 points to the previous amount of points or in the case of one player publicly demanding an appeal for another result in a penalty of up to 20 points.

-General Innapropriate Behaviour
+# General Inappropriate Behaviour

 Although a rule may not be listed, if an action is deemed to be inappropriate then action will be taken at the admins discretion to ensure that SMR is a family friendly, enjoyable and fair place for all present.
 Extra rules to cover these new offenses will be added as necessary.

-IRC Chat
+# IRC Chat

 Space Merchant Realms players are expected to follow the rules as outlined by the Coldfront Network (type /rules via chat)